john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

     All that is gold does not glitter,
     ...

 But what if you want to import this string from another script?
-Well, this is suddenly much harder.
+Well, you can't.
 To help other people import and use your code, you have to make your data globally accessible in the file:

     glitter = '''All that is gold does not glitter...'''